Personal Journey and Motivation

 What’s your favourite thing about your team or the people you work with?

 The mix of backgrounds in the design team is a real strength.
-We’ve got structural and electrical engineers, site managers, surveyors – people with really different experiences and skill sets.

 Growth, Development and Innovation